CL – ‘ALPHA’ review: an incandescent return well worth the wait

-Since departing from her former label (which shall not be named) in late 2019, CL has made it her mission to unearth her artistic proclivities as an independent musician.
+Since departing from her former label in late 2019, CL has made it her mission to unearth her artistic proclivities as an independent musician.
 With that came the creation of her long-awaited debut solo album, one that fans had been anticipating from the former 2NE1 member since at least 2013’s ‘The Baddest Female’, and it would officially be announced as ‘ALPHA’ in September last year.

 - READ MORE: Eric Nam on his reinvention: “It’s an approach to music that I’ve wanted to take for a long time”